VictorYing/personal-website/content/authors/admin/_index.md

 +++

 Hi, I'm Victor.
+I build computer architecture simulators and compilers to explore how to make computation efficient.
+I write a lot of C++, and frequently look at profiling and (dis)assembly.
+I'm starting a job at [Tenstorrent](https://tenstorrent.com/) in July 2023.

-I'm a final-year PhD student working with [Daniel Sanchez](https://people.csail.mit.edu/sanchez/) at [MIT CSAIL](https://www.csail.mit.edu/).
+I'm finishing my PhD working with [Daniel Sanchez](https://people.csail.mit.edu/sanchez/) at [MIT CSAIL](https://www.csail.mit.edu/).
-My primary work is in [the Swarm project](http://swarm.csail.mit.edu), which seeks to build new abstractions between hardware and software that make it as easy to exploit multicore parallelism as it is to write ordinary sequential programs.
+My PhD work is in [the Swarm project](http://swarm.csail.mit.edu), which seeks to build new abstractions between hardware and software that make it as easy to exploit multicore parallelism as it is to write ordinary sequential programs.
-I build compilers and architecture simulators to explore how to make parallel computation efficient by targeting communication costs and effectively utilizing highly parallel hardware.
-I write a lot of C++, and frequently look at profiling and (dis)assembly while automating the process of software performance optimization.

-**I am seeking a full-time industry job in 2023.**

-Before coming to MIT, I received my BSE in electrical engineering from [Princeton](https://engineering.princeton.edu/), where I worked with [Sharad Malik](http://www.princeton.edu/~sharad/) on [Boolean satisfiability solvers](/talks/fields_2016_sat_efficiency.pdf).
+Before I was at MIT, I received my BSE in electrical engineering from [Princeton](https://engineering.princeton.edu/), where I worked with [Sharad Malik](http://www.princeton.edu/~sharad/) on [Boolean satisfiability solvers](/talks/fields_2016_sat_efficiency.pdf).